Ginger shot for a strong immune system

 1. Wash the ginger and cut it unpeeled into small pieces.

-2. Wash and zest the lemons and place the zest with the ginger pieces and 700ml water in a pan.
-Simmer gently for approx. 20 minutes.
+2. Wash and juice the lemons.
+Mix the lemon juice with the honey.
+Place the peel with the ginger pieces and 700ml water in a pan and simmer gently for approx. 20 minutes.
 Pass the liquid through a sieve and leave to cool.

-3. Squeeze the lemons and stir the juice into the honey.
-Mix this with the cooled ginger-lemon liquid, pour into a clean glass bottle and store in the fridge.
+3. Mix the cooled ginger and lemon liquid with the lemon and honey juice.
+Pour into a clean glass bottle and store in the fridge.

 Basic recipe with a mixer